marcusoftnet/jirachangelog/Project.md

-# 🧰 Jira Changelog CLI — Project Plan
+# 🧰 The Jira Time Machine — Project Plan

 ## Todos

-- Rename the project to "JiraTimeMachine" (jtm as command)
+- ✅ Rename the project to "The Jira Time Machine" (jtm as command)
 - Add export to prompt as default (not passing --output)
   - Add to readme example that pipes result to a file
 - Add issuetype and status (and statuscateogry) to the changelog for filtering